Integrating Aggregated Electric Vehicle Flexibilities in Unit Commitment Models using Submodular Optimization: SOLVING THE UC PROBLEM WITH EV

-Owing to the aggregation of $N$ charging constraint sets, we have that the maximal absolute value $\bar{B}$ of the integers arising in the problem input satisfies $\bar{B}\leq BN$.
-Moreover, it follows from~\cite[p.~2703, para.~2, line~4]{dadush_finding_2022} that $\delta \geq 1/({\bar{B}}^{2d}d^{d+1})$.
-This gives us the bound of $O(d^3\log(dBN))$ for the number of calls to the separation oracle. \end{proof} \begin{corollary} The convex \ac{UC} problem integrating $N$ flexible \acp{EV} can be solved in $N\log N \operatorname{poly}(T,d, \log B, r)$ arithmetic operations, where $r=\sum_m r_m$ is the total number of constraints satisfied by production units, and $\operatorname{poly}(\cdot)$ denotes a function polynomially bounded in its arguments. \end{corollary} \begin{proof} By \Cref{th-complexity}, the convex \ac{UC} can be solved in $O(d^3\log(dBN))$ separation oracle calls.
-By \Cref{thm_polyhedral_sep} and the preceding remarks, the separation oracle can be implemented in $O(T^5 E(\submod^*) + T^6 + r)$ arithmetic operations.
+Applying \Cref{th-complexity} and bounds on the resolution of \ac{SFM} \cite{orlin_faster_2009} yields the following result. \begin{corollary} The convex \ac{UC} problem integrating $N$ flexible \acp{EV} can be solved in $N\log N \operatorname{poly}(T,d, \log B, r)$ arithmetic operations, where $r=\sum_m r_m$ is the total number of constraints satisfied by production units, and $\operatorname{poly}(\cdot)$ denotes a function polynomially bounded in its arguments. \end{corollary}